 MIE Library is housed in St. Patrick's building and provides a range of services and facilities to support teaching, learning and research at MIE.
+These include interlibrary loans, digital extracts and reading list services as well as loanable 'library of things' for equipment and teaching resources.
 The Library holds just under 30,000 items on its shelves and subscribes to a growing number of electronic resources, including access to over 7,000+ eBooks and 14,000+ eJournal titles across 8 academic databases, accessible through the Library website.
-The Library contains a reference collection, short-loan and long-loan academic text collections as well as adult fiction.
+The Library contains a reference collection, short-loan and long-loan academic text collections as well as adult fiction and teaching resources.
+A group study room, reading room, pc area and quiet reading nook complete the library's physical space.
 Library staff also provide expert support on developing research skills and accessing and using the Library's collection of scholarly resources.
 For more information and for opening hours please see the library website.